mjkgarrow/Chit-Chat-API/readme.md

 ### Create chat

-The `create chat` endpoint allows an authenticated user to create a chat and add other users to it.
+The `create chat` endpoint allows an authenticated user to create a public or private chat and add other users to it.
+To make a public chat, just set the passkey to an empty string, this means anyone can join the chat or view who the members are (private chats don't reveal the members and require the passkey to join).
 It requires a valid JWT to be submitted in an authorisation header.

 **_Endpoint URL_**